for vets

 COLLABORATIVE

 TCBTS promotes collaboration between vets and our members.
-In the case of Clinical Animal Behaviourists, cases are taken on veterinary referral, to support effective communication.
+In the case of Clinical Animal Behaviourists and Accredited Animal Behaviourists, cases are taken on veterinary referral, to support effective communication.
 We have also developed strategic partnerships with other organisations and work closely with fellow ABTC member organisations.
 TCBTS professionals from all ABTC roles are available for advice and referrals.

 PROGRESSIVE